-Headlong Dance Theater was founded by Co-Directors David Brick, Andrew Simonet and Amy Smith in 1993.
-From 1993 to 2012, David, Andrew and Amy collaborated in the creation and performance of all Headlong’s dances and share credit for all the company’s work.
-Starting in 2013, David and Amy share the Co-Director duties, and Andrew is pursuing other non-artistic work.
+Headlong Dance Theater was founded by David Brick, Andrew Simonet and Amy Smith in 1993.
+From 1993 to 2012, David, Andrew and Amy collaborated in the creation and performance of all Headlong dances and share credit for all the company’s work.
+With Andrew’s departure in 2013 and Amy’s departure in 2019, Headlong is now directed by David.

 Over the years, Headlong has created over forty dances.
 Our recent obsessions have been with audience engagement (asking audience members to DO things and take risks); site-specificity (working outside of theatrical venues and embracing the actual physical reality of the site); and creating opportunities for shifts of consciousness and awareness (drawing attention to things that already exist, but that we forget to pay attention to).